Thermochromic ink

-Thermochromic ink (also called thermochromatic ink) is a type of dye that changes color when temperatures increase or decrease.
-Often used in the manufacture of many toys or product packaging, as well as thermometers.
-Thermochromic ink can also turn transparent when heat is applied; an example of this type of thermochromic ink is found on corners of an examination mark sheet.
-This proves that the sheet has not been edited or photocopied, and also on certain pizza boxes to show the temperature of the product.
+Thermochromic ink (also called thermochromatic ink) is a type of dye that changes color in response to a change in temperature.
+It was first used in the 1970s in novelty toys like mood rings, but has found some practical uses in things such as thermometers, product packaging, and pens.
+The ink has also found applications within the medical field for specific medical simulations in medical training.
+Thermochromic ink can also turn transparent when heat is applied; an example of this type of ink can be found on the corners of an examination mark sheet to prove that the sheet has not been edited or photocopied.